 Path to HC

-The Path to HC program covers 100 percent of tuition through Hastings College merit- and need-based scholarships when combined with state and federal aid for first-time, first-year Adams County (Nebraska) students who qualify for a Pell Grant.
-This means many families with an adjusted gross income at or below $60,000 would qualify.
+The Path to HC program covers 100 percent of tuition when you combine Hastings College scholarships with state and federal aid for first-time, first-year students who qualify for a Pell Grant and attend select high schools.

-As such, students are encouraged to apply early in the fall of their senior year of high school, and send their Free Application for Federal Student Aid (FAFSA) results to Hastings College as soon as they are able.
-The FAFSA can be completed beginning October 1.
+For best consideration, apply in the fall of your senior year of high school, and send your Free Application for Federal Student Aid (FAFSA) results to Hastings College.
+The FAFSA opens October 1.

 How to Qualify

 To qualify for the Path to HC program, students must:

 - Be a first-time, first-year student who attends one of the high schools listed above